zanda95/Rainfall-Prediction-Project/README.md

 7. Explore the results and conclusions presented in the notebook.

 ## **Dependencies 🛠️**
 The following dependencies are required to run the project:

-Python 3.9
+•	Python 3.9
-pandas
+•	pandas
-scikit-learn
+•	scikit-learn
-numpy
+•	numpy
-matplotlib
+•	matplotlib
-seaborn
+•	seaborn
-jupyter
+•	jupyter

 You can install these dependencies using the following command:

-shell
-Copy code
-pip install -r requirements.txt
+`pip install -r requirements.txt`

 ## Contributing **🤝**